no37no37/heart_disease_analysis/README.md

 **1. Import the Libraries and Dataset:**

 The project kicks off by importing essential Python libraries for data analysis, including Pandas, Matplotlib, and Seaborn.
-The dataset, which contains information related to heart disease, is loaded for exploration and analysis.
+The dataset, which contains information related to heart disease, is loaded for exploration and analysis

 **2. Display Top 5 Rows of the Dataset:**